awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc.md

 You can create and manage an IAM OIDC identity provider using the AWS Management Console, the AWS Command Line Interface, the Tools for Windows PowerShell, or the IAM API\.

+After you create an IAM OIDC identity provider, you must create one or more IAM roles\.
+A role is an identity in AWS that doesn't have its own credentials \(as a user does\)\.
+But in this context, a role is dynamically assigned to a federated user that is authenticated by your organization's IdP\.
+The role permits your organization's IdP to request temporary security credentials for access to AWS\.
+The policies assigned to the role determine what the federated users are allowed to do in AWS\.
+To create a role for a third\-party identity provicer, see [Creating a role for a third\-party Identity Provider \(federation\)](id_roles_create_for-idp.md)\.

 **Topics**
 + [Creating and managing an OIDC provider \(console\)](#manage-oidc-provider-console)
 + [Creating and managing an IAM OIDC identity provider \(AWS CLI\)](#manage-oidc-provider-cli)